Software

 Other candidates

-dwl is close to perfect as a dwm replacement, but there a few rough edges that need ironing out.
+dwl is a near-perfect dwm replacement, though it still has some rough edges.
 I’d recommend it to others who want a dwm experience.

-wayfire is very visually attractive and offers some basic tiling support.
-If you’re comfortable with sway then it is probably an excellent choice for a more visually appealing desktop.
+wayfire is visually appealing and offers basic tiling.
+It is a good choice for users comfortable with sway who desire a more visually engaging desktop.
 I do plan to keep an eye on it to see whether tiling extension becomes more featureful.

 foot (replacing alacritty)